 Briggs offers advice on rising to the seasonal challenge

-As many industries, particularly retail and logistics, prepare for the busiest time of the year, businesses are being reminded not to leave anything to chance when it comes to preparing for the seasonal rush.
+As many industries prepare for the busiest time of the year, businesses are being reminded not to leave anything to chance when it comes to preparing for the seasonal rush.

 In the run up to Christmas, firms that rely on materials handling equipment can be faced with a wide range of challenges that have the potential to impact on both health and safety and productivity.